torben/motion-resource/README.md

 ### Saving Remote Models

-If you want to store your local model, you can simply do this with MotionResource.
+If you want to store your local model, you can simply do this with MotionModelResource.
 You just need to configure an url class method and giving a block for the save method:

 ```ruby
 task = Task.first